 Protecting the health and well-being of all students is of utmost importance to Lakewood Christian Schools.
-The administration has adopted a suicide prevention policy which will help to protect all students through the following steps:
+The administration has adopted a suicide prevention policy, which will help to protect all students through the following steps:

-- 1. Students will learn about recognizing and responding to warning signs of suicide in friends, using coping skills, using support systems, and seeking help for themselves and friends.
-This will occur through science classes.
-Students 6th- 8th grade will have hotline numbers on their student ID per SB-972, 7/2019. - 2.
+- 1. Students 6th- 8th grade will have hotline numbers on their student ID. - 2.
 The LCS administration serves as suicide prevention coordinator for students in crisis and to refer students to appropriate resources. - 3.
-When a student is identified as being at risk, parents will be notified and it will be recommended that the student be assessed by a mental health professional who can support the student and refer the family to appropriate resources. - Students will have access to national resources which they can contact for additional support, such as The National Suicide Prevention Lifeline - 1.800.273.8255 (TALK) www.suicidepreventionlifeline.org - 5.
+When a student is identified as being at risk of suicide, parents will be notified and it will be recommended that the student be assessed by a mental health professional who can support the student and refer the family to appropriate resources. - Families will have access to national resources which they can contact for additional support, such as The National Suicide Prevention Lifeline - 1.800.273.8255 (TALK) www.suicidepreventionlifeline.org - 5.
 All students will be expected to help create a school culture of respect and support in which students feel comfortable seeking help for themselves or friends.
-Students are encouraged to tell any staff member if they, or a friend, are feeling suicidal or in need of help. - Students should also know that because of the life or death nature of these matters, confidentiality or privacy concerns are secondary to seeking help for students in crisis.
+Students are encouraged to tell any staff member if they, or a friend, are feeling suicidal or in need of help. - 6.
+Students should also know that because of the life or death nature of these matters, confidentiality or privacy concerns are secondary to seeking help for students in crisis.